slerman12/Governance-original-and-for-future-editing/Endorsed-Policies.md

 > "While certainly possibly, you are talking about many months of time and millions of dollars to define, design, develop, thoroughly test and implement a system like this."
 Here is how I replied:
 >
 > "The DNC coronation is a good testing ground, even for a subpar prototype, since the current trajectory for them is no election at all, and a coronation by superdelegates."
+[Correction: Delegates]
 >
 > Then I replied again with more details about the gradual roll out, not just for the DNC coronation but for future elections as well:
 >